mongodb/libmongocrypt/README.md

 git clone git@github.com:10gen/libmongocrypt.git
 cd libmongocrypt
-mkdir cmake-build && cd cmake-build cmake -DCMAKE_PREFIX_PATH="/path/to/bson-install;/path/to/kms-install" ../
+mkdir cmake-build && cd cmake-build cmake -DCMAKE_PREFIX_PATH="/path/to/bson-install" ../
 make
 ```

 This builds libmongocrypt.dylib and test-libmongocrypt, in the cmake-build directory.
-Note, the `CMAKE_PREFIX_PATH` must include the paths to the kms-message and BSON library installation directories if they were not the defaults.
+Note, the `CMAKE_PREFIX_PATH` must include the path to the BSON library installation directory if it was not the defaults.

 ### Testing ###
 `test-mongocrypt` mocks all I/O with files stored in the `test/data` and `test/example` directories.